asousadias/asd_patchCollection/asdDecorrelation/README.md

 This Max/MSP patch was first programmed in 2007 and it is inspired by the works of Horacio Vagione, namely the text _Décorrélation microtemporelle, morphologies et figurations spatiales_.<br/>
 It is provided to observe the perceptive effects of temporal de-correlation, hoping to contribute to the understanding of the relationship between a sound delay and its percetual effect.<br/>
 Example:<br/>
-In the figure below, to simulate a perceptual effect of source location at left, a 22 cm value will give us the number of samples needed to set the desired delay on the right channel.
+In the figure below, to simulate a perceptual effect of source location at left, a 22 cm value will give us the number of samples needed to set the desired delay on the right channel.<br/>
 ![Decorrelation Example](asd_decorrelation01.png)

 ## Operation Mode